Understanding the Iterative Waterfall Model in Software Development

 When is the Iterative Waterfall Model Used?

 The Iterative Waterfall Model is suitable for projects with well-defined requirements, though they could need minor adaptations in the development process.
-The model is thus perfect for a situation where initial feedback is required at the development stage to ascertain that the end product will indeed be what people expect.
-For example, healthcare, finance, and government industries typically utilise this model due to its significance in producing highly detailed documentation, regulatory adherence, and quality work products.
+The model is ideal for situations where initial feedback is required at the development stage to ascertain that the end product will meet expectations.

 Applications of the Iterative Waterfall Model

 If the client wants to provide feedback but likes structured predictability instead of waterfall iterative and agile flexibility, a Waterfall model is employed.
-This will offer the rigidity and structure found in the traditional waterfall and combine them with some form of Agile flexibility; it would work best in a project with well-defined time constraints, clearly phased phases, and controlled adaptability.
+This offers the rigidity and structure found in the traditional waterfall and combines them with some form of Agile flexibility.
+It works best in projects with:

 Waterfall Model Software and Tools

-In the Waterfall Model, using the right software and tools is essential for accurate project management and tracking.
+Using the right software and tools is essential for accurate project management and tracking in the Waterfall Model.
 They help in planning, organizing, and monitoring each phase in a structured way.
-With tools, it’s possible to keep the project on schedule and meet all requirements.
-There are two things we need to discuss under the scope of this topic:
+With tools, it's possible to keep the project on schedule and meet all requirements.

 Gantt Charts